wernerglinka/metalsmith-nunjucks-components/src/content/index.md

         Let's have a look at what that looks like.

-        This frontmatter example shows a hero section that is composed with several base components.
-The banner has a title, sub title, some text and an image.
+        This example shows a simplified media section that is used as a hero banner and is composed of base components.
+The media section has a title, sub title, some text and an image.
 It also has the option of using multiple call-to-actions.

         ```yaml
-        component: banner
+        section: media
+        text:
           title: Metalsmith Company Starter
           header: "h1"
           subTitle: Using "sectioned" pages to build flexible page layouts
           prose: This starter is build in the style of a company marketing site.
 The components on this site are bare-bone interpretations of common information presentation patterns that can be found on many corporate websites.
 [The source code for this site can be found on GitHub](https://github.com/wernerglinka/metalsmith-company-starter).
         hasCtas: true
         ctas:
           - url: "https://github.com/wernerglinka/ms-components"